Shouheng88/EasyMark/README.md

 For viewer:

 1. Based on the WebView, for it has a better performance and many cool features;
-2. Support html;
-3. Support many basic markdown grammers;
+2. Support many basic markdown grammers;
-4. Support MathJax;
+3. Support MathJax;
-5. Provided the interface to handle the image and link click event;
+4. Provided the interface to handle the image and link click event;
-6. Provided the interface for custom CSS;
+5. Provided the interface for custom CSS;
-7. Support the raw HTML in markdown;
+6. Support the raw HTML in markdown;
-8. Provided cool fast scroller.
+7. Provided cool fast scroller.

 ## Usage